WeTrustPlatform/insurance-circle-contracts/README.md

 * A circle contains multiple members
-* Member can contribute/pay for debt at any time
+* Members can contribute/pay for debt at any time
+* Members can request organizer at any time to withdraw/borrow money
 * Organizer is not part of the circle but he's the only one can transfer/close the circle